-The proposed withdrawal would remove approximately 338,690 acres of federal mineral estate from location and entry during a 20-year period.
-The withdrawal would not affect existing valid leases or claims, and would not apply to minerals owned by private, state, or tribal entities.
+Under Alternative B, the proposed withdrawal would remove approximately 338,690 acres of federal mineral estate (see Table I-2) from location and entry under the U.S. mining laws and from leasing under the mineral leasing laws during a 20-year period.
+The withdrawal would not affect existing valid leases or claims, and would not apply to minerals owned by private, state, or Tribal entities.